AryanilAD/Corporate-Training-Mini_Projects/README.md

 # Corporate-Training-Mini_Projects
-This repository contains all the assignments and mini projects related to the chools corporate training
+This repository contains all the projects and mini projects related to the chools corporate training